The Pre-apprenticeship Course: A Significant Milestone in the Routes to Employment Project

 • Exposure to real work environments

 The course was a huge success in meeting its goals as 90% of participants said they feel more confident in applying for professional opportunities.
-And 68% of participants said they felt they now have a clear pathway to reaching their career goals.
+In addition, 68% of participants said they felt they now have a clear pathway to reaching their career goals.
+We’ve already celebrated the first successes of candidates on our cohort - and we are so excited to be able to follow them on their journeys, as they navigate the UK job market.

 Following their journey through the Pre-Apprenticeship Course, participants will receive ongoing, tailored post-course support as they navigate the apprenticeship application process.
 This includes: